top of page

 I think I might be burning out, but I'm not sure.
 What's the difference between a bad week and actual burnout?

-A bad week leaves you tired but able to recover after rest or a weekend off.
-Burnout stubbornly persists despite time off.
-The key difference lies in recovery.
+A bad week may leave you tired but allows recovery after rest or a weekend off.
+Burnout, however, persists despite taking breaks.
+The crucial difference is in recovery.

-Track your energy levels for two weeks; persistent patterns reveal burnout while fluctuations suggest normal stress cycles.
+Track your energy levels for two weeks; ongoing patterns may hint at burnout, while fluctuations suggest normal stress cycles.

 My boss expects constant availability.
 How do I set boundaries without risking my job?